-Probation Violations Lawyers in Dallas, Texas
+Probation Violation Lawyers in Dallas, TX

 30 Years of Experience Defending Your Rights

 If you break the terms of your probation, you could suffer serious consequences in Texas.
 An experienced Dallas probation violation attorney can greatly minimize the punishments you may face.
 While most probation periods range from one to three years in length, a longer probation may exist for those that have committed more serious crimes, and that lengthened period of time expands upon the chances of breaking your probation.

 Common ways in which a person may violate their probation include:

 - Driving under the influence of alcohol or drugs

 - Committing an offense